Danhayes3008/Milestone-project1/README.md

  discovered wrong names on the buttons and links to other webpages. this has been fixed. - 2/11/2018

+ altered the monkees.jpg image so the background to fix the background image for mobile view.
+20.11.2018
 --------------------------------------------------------------------------------

 <strong>Social media links:</strong>